The One Recovery Tool You’re Not Using Yet

 - Weight issues

 If you experience any of these conditions, perhaps you should consider an enema.
-Whenever you’re feeling lethargic or constipated, it’s a sure sign that an enema should be scheduled into your immediate future.
-Even if you’re feeling great, releasing extra toxins can only make you feel better.
+Whenever you’re feeling lethargic or constipated, it’s a possible sign that an enema can be considered.
+Even if you’re feeling great, releasing extra toxins may make you feel even better.

 The relationship between constipation and herpes infection, supported by research, is an interesting one discussed in our Antiviral Protocol: